 Sometimes children just want something sweet.
 Most brands of dark chocolate are milk-free (but it pays to double-check by reading the label for words that can mean milk).

-A few squares of dark chocolate isn’t going to break the sugar bank either.
+A few squares of dark chocolate aren’t going to break the sugar bank either.

-You can find dark chocolate topped rice cakes for a more substantial snack or to take with you to birthday parties.
+You can find dark chocolate-topped rice cakes for a more substantial snack or take with you to birthday parties.
 This way, your child doesn’t need to miss out on fun foods at parties and special occasions.

 Dark chocolate also contains small amounts of iron, calcium and potassium.